Skip to main content

 Bioul Castle, locally known as Château de Bioul, lies in the village of the same name, in the province of Namur in the Wallonia region in Belgium.

-In the 16th century the castle went to the Brandeburg family.
-They held it until the beginning of the 18th century.
-In 1554 the castle was ransacked by marauding French troops after which it was rebuilt.
+In the 16th century, the castle came into the possession of the Brandeburg family, who held it until the early 18th century.
+In 1554, marauding French troops ransacked the castle, but it was later rebuilt.

-In 1708 Bioul Castle was first acquired by the Bilquin and later the Moreau family.
+In 1708, Bioul Castle was acquired by the Bilquin family, and later by the Moreau family.
 Guillaume-Nicolas de Moreau had the castle rebuilt in 1776.
-In 1870 it was bought by the Moretus-Plantin family and since 1896 it has been owned by the Vaxelaire family.
-The Vaxelaire family again rebuilt the castle.
+In 1870, the Moretus-Plantin family purchased it, and since 1896, it has been owned by the Vaxelaire family, who also rebuilt it.

-Bioul Castle has been so thoroughly rebuilt a couple of times that nothing remains of its medieval predecessors.
-The oldest part of the castle is the square Guimaud Tower opposite the entrance gate, it probably dates back to 1620.
+Bioul Castle has been extensively rebuilt several times, leaving none of its original medieval structure.
+The oldest part of the castle is the square Guimaud Tower, located opposite the entrance gate, which is probably from 1620.

-In 1914, during World War I, the castle served as the headquarters of Marshal Philippe Pétain for a few days.
-Because he liked it, he returned for a visit in 1930, together with his protégé Charles de Gaulle.
+During World War I in 1914, the castle served as Marshal Philippe Pétain’s headquarters for a few days.
+He liked it so much that he returned in 1930 for a visit with his protégé, Charles de Gaulle.

-At present Bioul Castle is private property and serves as a winery.
-It can only be visited as a guest of the winery but can be seen from the village.
+Today, Bioul Castle is private property and functions as a winery.
+It can only be visited as a guest of the winery, but it can be viewed from the village.
 A nice château.

 Gallery